A Daily Updating Blog of Important Events In History That Never Occurred Today.

 Imagine what would be, if history had occurred a bit differently.
 Who says it didn't, somewhere?
 These fictional news items explore that possibility.
 Written by Alternate Historian

 Editor says, what if a different precedent had been set at the first Thanksgiving?
 Please note that the opinions expressed in this post do not necessarily reflect the views of the author(s).
 Also please note that substantial amounts of content have been repurposed from Wikipedia.
 This article is part of the Religion thread.
+Alternate Historian and 1 other(s) like this article.

 In 1621,at Thanksgiving Township in the modern-day province of Wampanoag, English Settlers set apart a day to celebrate their first harvest festival.